AgrVanshika/respicite-chatbot/README.md

 # respicite
-a chatbot for to automate the report generation and counseling processes.
+a chatbot to automate the report generation and counseling processes.